 A Personal Care Assistant, or PCA, is employed by an agency that provides personal care assistance to elderly and disabled citizens of all ages.
 While some PCAs may be responsible for providing care for many people who are not relatives, it is possible for family members to become a PCA solely for the purpose of caring for a relative.
 There are exceptions to which relatives can provide care.
-Those not eligible to be a PCA for a relative are:
+As well, people who are themselves receiving PCA services are not eligible to become PCAs for others.

 Anyone who wants to become a PCA is required to complete DHS Individualized Personal Care Assistance training.
 The test is offered online for free and consists of approximately 25 multiple choice questions.
 One cannot get more than 6 questions wrong in order to pass.
 This test can be taken over immediately if not passed, and as many times as necessary to pass it.
 There are modules that can be read before taking the training, however, these are not required, though can be very helpful.
 Registration is necessary in order to take the training and a valid email address will be required so that the certificate can be emailed to the PCA.
 The agency will also need to get a copy of this certificate from the PCA in order to enroll the PCA with DHS.
 It's recommended that the PCA keeps the email with the certificate for their records.